E-commerce

 • Segment by device, market, source, and customer type.

-• Check the display of guest checkout and any redirects.
+• Check the display of the guest checkout and any redirects.

 • Test the mobile journey on real devices.